OathPros/COMP3/source/controls/buttons.rst

 * Do not assign actions to double-clicking or right-clicking a button.
 Users are unlikely to discover these actions, and if they do, it will distort their expectations of other buttons.
 * Make invalid buttons insensitive, rather than showing an error message when the user clicks them.
 * Button labels should use imperative verbs, using :ref:`header capitalization <header-capitalization>`.
 For example, *Save* or *Update*.
-* Button labels should be short, in order to keep the button width low.
-Consider how labels will change length when localized.
+* Button labels should be short, in order to keep the button width narrow.
+Consider how labels will change width when localized.

 .. _toggle-buttons: